Our Blog

 Absolutely!
 Why?
 There are several good reasons.

 First, let’s check to make sure there is no physical problem causing that turned tooth.
 A crooked tooth might result from an early oral trauma while the tooth is developing, or a baby tooth lost too early, or the loss of a nearby adult tooth.
 But a sudden change in a tooth’s orientation might also be caused by a cyst or a tumor.
-If you notice any changes in your tooth’s position, it’s a good idea to talk to Dr. Mark Guevarra.
+If you notice any changes in your tooth’s position, it’s a good idea to talk to our doctor.

 Second, we want to make sure your bite is aligned properly.
 If your tooth is crooked due to crowding by your other teeth, or if it has rotated a bit because there is too much space between your teeth, your bite might be affected as well.
 Malocclusions, or bad bites, can lead to a number of unpleasant consequences, including headaches, jaw pain, and increased pressure and stress on the teeth.